csxmli2016/DFDNet/README.md

 ## [Blind Face Restoration via Deep Multi-scale Component Dictionaries](https://arxiv.org/pdf/2008.00418.pdf)

->##### __Note: This branch contains all the restoration results, including 512*512 face region and the final result by putting enhanced face to the origial input.
+>##### __Note: This branch contains all the restoration results, including 512×512 face region and the final result by putting the enhanced face to the origial input.
 The former version that can only generate the face result is put in [master branch](https://github.com/csxmli2016/DFDNet/tree/master)__

 <p>